Board of Trustees

-Suzanne Brundage is a director for the Children’s Health Initiative Program.
-Formerly a health policy analyst at the United Hospital Fund, a nonprofit health services research organization and philanthropic organization whose primary mission is to shape positive change in health care for the people of New York.
-In this capacity she examines and supports innovations that improve the performance of the health system, particularly in how it serves traditionally under-served and at-risk populations.
+Suzanne Brundage is Director of Population Health for PM Pediatrics.
+She was formerly a director for the Children’s Health Initiative Program and health policy analyst at the United Hospital Fund, a nonprofit health services research organization and philanthropic organization whose primary mission is to shape positive change in health care for the people of New York.
+In that capacity she examined and supported innovations that improve the performance of the health system, particularly in how it serves traditionally under-served and at-risk populations.
 Prior to working at the United Hospital Fund she was the Assistant Director of the Global Health Policy Center at the Center for Strategic and International Studies in Washington, DC.
 She has published on a range of health issues including HIV/AIDS, maternal and child health, the World Health Organization, and the provision of healthcare in developing countries.
 She has also worked with Catholic AIDS Action in Katutura, Namibia, with Nationwide Children's Hospital in Columbus, OH, and Boston Medical Center in Massachusetts.
 Suzanne earned a B.A. in 2008 from Bennington College and earned a Masters of Science degree from the Harvard School of Public Health in 2014.

-Matthew Clarke is an architect, urban planner and writer, is the National Director of Creative Placemaking for the Trust for Public Land.
-Formerly a Design Associate at SHoP Architects PC where he specialized in lar-scale planning and development projects in New York City.
-Prior to joining SHoP, Matthew worked in Mayor Bloomberg’s administration managing cultural capital projects around the city for the Department of Cultural Affairs, the largest funder of culture in America.
+Matthew Clarke is Executive Director of the Design Trust for Public Space.
+He is an architect, urban planner and writer, and was the former National Director of Creative Placemaking for the Trust for Public Land.
+Prior to that, Clarke was a Design Associate at SHoP Architects PC where he specialized in large-scale planning and development projects in New York City.
+Before joining SHoP, Matthew worked in Mayor Bloomberg’s administration managing cultural capital projects around the city for the Department of Cultural Affairs, the largest funder of culture in America.
 A native of Lexington, KY he has served as a planning advisor to its Mayor, Jim Gray.
 In other capacities, Matthew has worked on architecture projects that range from campus student centers to progressive playgrounds for Stan Allen Architect, LTL Architects, and Jeffrey Inaba.
-Matthew has been a trustee of AIA/NY and the Center for Architecture..
+Matthew has been a trustee of AIA/NY and the Center for Architecture.
 Matthew was the Henry Young III Fellow at Princeton University – where he received his MArch and Urban Policy certificate from the Woodrow Wilson School – the 2011 KPF Fellowship winner, and a Gaines Fellow at the University of Kentucky, where he graduated with a BA in Humanities and Architecture.

 Barbara Ushkow Deane, vice chair, is a 1951 graduate of Bennington; she earned her MBA from Adelphi University.
 She is a retired interior designer and president of the Ushkow Foundation in New York City.
 Additionally, she is a trustee of the Washington Institute for Near East Policy and the North Shore Hospital Health Network.
 She has served on the art committee of Hebrew Union College.
 She has been a trustee of Bennington College since 1975.

 Michael Hecht attended Bronx High School of Science and received his BBA from the City College of New York in 1958.
-He is a CPA and the president of the certified public accounting firm Hecht and Company, PC.
+He is a CPA and was the former president of the certified public accounting firm Hecht and Company, PC.
+He is currently a Consultant and retired Partner of Citrin Cooperman & Company LLP, where he has provided high-level tax and accounting services to closely-held and privately-owned businesses focusing primarily on trust & estate planning as well as arts & culture.
+Prior to that, he was the president of the certified public accounting firm Hecht and Company, PC.
 He also serves on the board of the City University of New York’s Graduate Center Foundation and the Helen Frankenthaler Foundation.
 Additionally, Michael is an officer and Director of the Nancy Graves Foundation, the Lucille Lortel Foundation, the Al Held Foundation and the Trisha Brown Dance Company, of which he is treasurer.
 Michael has been a trustee since 1991.

 Alan Kornberg entered Bennington in 1970 and studied social science as a member of the class of 1974; he received his AB, magna cum laude, from Brandeis University in 1974 and his JD from New York University in 1977.
-A practicing attorney, he is a partner at Paul, Weiss, Rifkind, Wharton & Garrison, LLP, a major law firm in New York City, where he serves as chair of the Bankruptcy Department and as a member of the firm's Management Committee.
+A practicing attorney, he is Of Counsel and a retired partner at Paul, Weiss, Rifkind, Wharton & Garrison, LLP, a major law firm in New York City, where he served as former co-chair of the Restructuring Department and was a member of the firm's Management Committee.
 Beyond his casework, Alan serves as the Second Circuit Regent of the American College of Bankruptcy and is the chair of the Committee on Bankruptcy and Corporate Reorganization of the Association of the Bar of the City of New York.
 Alan has been a trustee of Bennington College since 2004, and was chairman from 2011-2019.
 He lives in New York City.

 Daniel Rowland is a retired professor of history at the University of Kentucky.
 He has published numerous articles on early modern Russia, and his current projects include an investigation of rituals, art, and architecture in the throne rooms of Russia.
 He earned his PhD from Yale.
 He currently splits his time between Kentucky and Maine.